 • Driver gratuities (recommend: $3 – $5 per person/transfer)

 • Meals, unless specified above

 • Airfare of any kind

 • Anything else of a personal nature not mentioned in the “Package includes” section

 • Optional tours listed above

-• Transfer between airport and lodge or lodge and airport ONLY if you are unable to make the single group transfer
+• Transfer from airport to lodge or from lodge to airport if you are unable to make the group transfer

 HOW TO PAY